0xSh4dy/pwnworld/README.md

 API endpoints:

-/home   : homepage
+/home   : homepage <br>
-/about  : about
+/about  : about  <br>
-/webshell : webshell
+/webshell : webshell  <br>
-/contact  : contact us
+/contact  : contact us  <br>
-/leaderboard   : leaderboard
+/leaderboard   : leaderboard <br>
-/challenges/web-exploitation/challengeName      :For Web-Exploitation
+/challenges/web-exploitation/challengeName      :For Web-Exploitation <br>
-/challenges/rev/challengeName                   :For Reverse Engineering /challenges/binary-exploitation/challengeName   : For pwn(Binary Exploitation)
+/challenges/rev/challengeName                   :For Reverse Engineering <br>
+/challenges/binary-exploitation/challengeName   : For pwn(Binary Exploitation)  <br>
-/challenges/forensics/challengeName             : For digial forensics
+/challenges/forensics/challengeName             : For digial forensics <br>
-/challenges/cryptography/challengeName          : For cryptography
+/challenges/cryptography/challengeName          : For cryptography  <br>
-/challenges/jailbreak/challengeName             : For jailbreak
+/challenges/jailbreak/challengeName             : For jailbreak <br>

 # Important Note: Do not push your code on the master branch.
 Create a separate branch, with the branch name as your name and then push code into it.